How to Turn Ideas Into Projects With a Simple System

-Most people don’t struggle with ideas.
+Most people do not struggle with ideas.

-They struggle with turning those ideas into something real.
+They struggle to turn ideas into projects.

 Notes pile up.